Copper is the Ideal Material for Plumbing, Heating, Gas and Renewable Heating and Cooling Applications

 Hygienic: Copper is an excellent tube material for drinking water installations.
 Copper pipes do not release any unknown substances into the water and copper does not allow gases to diffuse through the tube wall – this means that bad smells or other disturbing influences cannot enter the system and impair the quality of the water.
 The result: first rate drinking water at any time, all through the house.

-Recyclable: In cases of demolition or renovation, copper tube can be 100% recycled without loss of performance; so, the volume of waste at landfill is not increased and the mine resources are not further exploited.
+Recyclable: In cases of demolition or renovation, copper tube is infinitely recycled without loss of performance; so, the volume of waste at landfill is not increased and the mine resources are not further exploited.

 Healthy: The tube is made of 99.90% copper, and the composition will not change in time; no additives, volatile organic compounds or pigments are inside it.
 Beyond that, it is the material of choice for transport of medical gases – like pure oxygen – in hospitals.